Alpha-Fetoprotein (AFP) in Blood

 Men, nonpregnant women, and children

-nonpregnant women, and children, AFP in the blood can mean certain types of
+nonpregnant women, and children, AFP in the blood can mean that certain types of

 also be found in